 Flight duty period.
 A period which commences when a flight or cabin crew-member is required to report for duty that includes a flight or a series of flights and which finishes when the aeroplane finally comes to rest and the engines are shut down at the end of the last flight on which he/she is a crew-member.

-Note- This definition is according to ICAO Annex 6, Part 1.
+- Note1.
+This definition is according to ICAO Annex 6, Part 1. - Note2.
+For RPAS this includes remote flight crew members.